abushanisro/postman-gemini-workspace/README.md

 ---

 *This workspace is not officially affiliated with Google or Postman.
-It's a GCOS project to help developers work with Gemini APIs more effectively.*# postman-gemini-workspace
+It's a GCOS project to help developers work with Gemini APIs more effectively.